 Free from the clutches of tomorrow’s technologies, the unassuming nature of Myanmar’s people captures the hearts of travelers, with plenty to also entertain the adventure hungry.
-Cruises along the Irrawaddy and on Inle Lake add to Myanmar’s unique charm while its graciousness will no doubt leave a lasting impact on all who visit.
+Cruises along the Irrawaddy and on Inle Lake add to Myanmar’s unique charm while its graciousness will no doubt leave a lasting impact on all who undertake a Myanmar tour.
 Discover the diversity of its landscapes from white sand beaches to arid plains and mountainous plateaus.

 Yangon is a city rich in traditional, colonial and spiritual heritage.
 Its infectious blend of tree and market lined streets harbor verdant parks and tranquil lakes, earning its moniker as the ‘Garden City of the East.
 In contrast the expansive plains of Bagan in Central Myanmar are peppered with over 2,000 ancient stupas and temples built between the 11th-13th centuries.
 In the north of Myanmar lie barren snow capped mountains, ancient hilltribes and lost cities while the south offers endless stretches of pristine tropical beaches with jungle clad offshore islands surrounded by glistening coral reefs.